InfraMCP/.github/profile/README.md

 # InfraMCP Organization

-Welcome to **InfraMCP**, a curated collection of open-source Model Context Protocol (MCP) servers that enable secure, AI-driven management and automation across your entire infrastructure stack.
+Welcome to **InfraMCP**, a collection of open-source Model Context Protocol (MCP) servers that enable secure, AI-driven management and automation across your entire infrastructure stack.
 Our projects provide seamless integration with leading platforms, empowering AI agents, developers, and automation tools to interact with complex environments using a unified protocol.

 ## What is Model Context Protocol (MCP)?